arnoldmw/thremulate/docs/Quick_Start.md

    example: win-agent.exe -thremulate 127.0.0.1
    ```

-## 5. The Agent says it has registered.
+## 5. Upon running the Agent, it said it has registered.
 I am ready to Thremulate.
 Great!!

 - On the computer running ther server, in the browser navigate to the http://localhost:8000/agents.
 This leads you to a page which shows all the agents that have phoned back to the server.